ttt-fifo/python-dynamicload/README.md

     └── plugin99999.py
 ```

-* You need to choose which part of your code to be loaded during import time
+* You may need to choose which part of your code to be loaded during import time

 At the top of your Python script: